Fredobedo/JVS2X/README.md

  <BR>&nbsp&nbsp&nbsp-&nbspIt can run arcade Shoot'em ups (i.e. RayStorm HD) and Beat'em ups (i.e. Street Fighter IV Arcade Edition)
  <BR>&nbsp&nbsp&nbsp-&nbspIt could be an excellent solution for rail shooting games with also very intersting arcade ports
  <BR>
- <>For the racing games, it was not a problem as I could directly connect my racing wheel but I needed an interface for being able to play other games with my CAB's controller.
+ <BR>For the racing games, it was not a problem as I could directly connect my racing wheel but I needed an interface for being able to play other games with my CAB's controller.
- <BR> -> I decided to use a Teensy 2.0 for this purpose as already done by other users but with small changes to fit my needs
+ <BR> -> I decided to use a Teensy 2.0 for this purpose as already done by other users but with small changes to fit my needs.
  <BR>
- <BR>It acts as an interface between the Game console/PC and the Arcade JVS IO Board, converting JVS protocol to USB (software HID Device).
+ <BR>So, this Teensy acts as an interface between the Game console/PC and the Arcade JVS IO Board, converting JVS protocol to USB (software HID Device).
- <BR>The Game console/PC will detect it as 2 compatible game controllers.
  <BR>This USB composite Device exposes 3 HID interfaces: 2 gamepad controllers + 1 debug.
 HID
  <BR>
  <BR>Here is a non exhaustive list of systems compatible today (TBC):